Padmanava03/audio_integrity_checker/README.md

 2. **SHA-256 hash is generated** and compared with the stored hash in the MySQL database.
 3. **If the hash matches**, the file is verified as **authentic**.
 4. **If the hash differs**, the file may have been **tampered with**.
-5. **A spectrogram is displayed** to visualize audio characteristics.

 ---